 Right, now that we have the definitions out of the way, just how does mycoremediation work?

-As you know from reading our article Mushroom Spores & Microscopy Research, fungi can be understood to basically have three stages: spores, mycelium, and fruiting bodies (mushrooms).
+As you know from reading our article psilocybe cubensis spores and mushroom research, fungi can be understood to basically have three stages: spores, mycelium, and fruiting bodies (mushrooms).
 The important bit to understand for mycoremediation is the mycelium.

 While inaccurate, it can be easier to think of mycelium as the “roots” of mushrooms.
 It often looks like a white, spiderweb-like clumping that you’ve no doubt spotted before outside, perhaps on an old log or in the dirt.